peplau/MVPinny-Chrome-Extension/README.md

 9. Make sure you can see the module listed on chrome extensions page<br/>
 ![alt text](docs/images/image-10.png)<br/>

-10. For your convenience, pin the extension to your toolbar.<br/>
+10. For your convenience, pin the extension to your toolbar.
 Once you click "Extension button" add the "MVP Pinny for Sitecore"(By Go Horse), <br/>

 you will see the plugin on your bar<br/>

  ![alt text](docs/images/image-8.png)<br/>

 ### Configuration